Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

   Class A devices, Class B devices can receive downlinks that are initiated by the Network Gateway and not following an uplink.
-There is a trade-off between the periodicity of those scheduled Class B listen windows and the power consumption of the device.
-The lower the downlink latency, the higher the power consumption.
+There is a trade-off between the periodicity of those scheduled Class B listen windows and the power consumption of the device: if the periodicity is high downlinks from the NGW will be send faster, but the device wakes up more often: it will have higher power consumption.
 * Class C: Class C devices implement all the functionalities of Class A devices, but keep their receiver open whenever they are not transmitting.